 Are you enjoying the present moments of your life?
 I am guilty of not paying attention to what’s important at that moment.
 Sometimes I’m too focused on what’s at hand, and I miss what just happened beside me.
 My daughter trying to tell me what just happened in her day.
 I’m practicing reverting my attention from work, to focusing on her and listening to what’s she’s trying to share.
 This is her present moment, and we won’t get it back.
 If I miss too many of these, she will be less likely to invite me in.
-I’ll wake up one day and she’ll be out living her own life, and I’ll depend on email and Instagram to see her moments.
-That’s just wrong!
-Lol

-I encourage you today to pay attention to what’s around you, and what’s in front of you.
-A fabulous book to help guide you is, “The Miracle of Mindfulness” by Thich Nhat Hanh.
+I encourage you to pay attention to what’s around you, and what’s in front of you.
+A fabulous book to help guide is, “The Miracle of Mindfulness” by Thich Nhat Hanh.
 This book is beautifully written and pure joy to read.
 Look around and ‘see’ what’s important.
 What is happening that wasn’t happening a moment ago?